On-Call Scheduling Overview

 Single Shift Mode

 Generate exactly one shift per scheduled day, regardless of duration.
-This mode works for teams that don’t require 24/7 monitoring and intentionally leaves coverage gaps.
+This mode works for teams that don’t require 24/7 monitoring and intentionally leaves coverage gaps outside shift hours.

 Managing Availability